Augustus: First settlement

+Control of provinces
-On 13 January 27 BC, Octavian made a show of returning full power to the Roman Senate and relinquishing his control of the Roman provinces and their armies.
-Under his consulship, however, the Senate had little power in initiating legislation by introducing bills for senatorial debate.
-Octavian was no longer in direct control of the provinces and their armies, but he retained the loyalty of active duty soldiers and veterans alike.
-The careers of many clients and adherents depended on his patronage, as his financial power was unrivaled in the Roman Republic.
-Historians Werner Eck and Sarolta Takács state that:

-The sum of his power derived first of all from various powers of office delegated to him by the Senate and people, secondly from his immense private fortune, and thirdly from numerous patron-client relationships he established with individuals and groups throughout the Empire.
-All of them taken together formed the basis of his auctoritas, which he himself emphasized as the foundation of his political actions.

-To a large extent, the public was aware of the vast financial resources that Octavian commanded.
-He failed to encourage enough senators to finance the building and maintenance of networks of roads in Italy in 20 BC, but he undertook direct responsibility for them.
-This was publicized on the Roman currency issued in 16 BC, after he donated vast amounts of money to the aerarium Saturni, the public treasury.
+On 13 January 27 BC, Octavian made a show of returning power to the Senate and relinquishing his provinces and armies.
+However, he retained the loyalty of serving soldiers and veterans.
+The careers of many clients and adherents depended on his patronage, as his financial power was unrivaled.
+(Note: Historians Werner Eck and Sarolta Takács state the following about patronage and other matters: "The sum of his power derived first of all from various powers of office delegated to him by the Senate and people, secondly from his immense private fortune, and thirdly from numerous patron-client relationships he established with individuals and groups throughout the Empire.
+All of them taken together formed the basis of his auctoritas, which he himself emphasized as the foundation of his political actions.)
+Other senators refrained from spending to build and maintain roads in Italy in 20 BC, but Octavian undertook direct responsibility on behalf of the public.
+The Roman currency issued in 16 BC publicized Octavian's involvement, after he donated vast amounts of money to the aerarium Saturni, the public treasury.